 Enter payment information.
 You can pay with a credit card or link to your bank account.

-How will I pay my electricity bill?
-With consolidated billing you will be billed automatically each month by your solar company.
+You will have the option of receiving one bill or two every month.
+With the one bill option, you will be billed automatically each month by your solar company.
 They take care of paying your utility bill.
 It’s that simple.
-With the two-bill billing you will be billed automatically each month from your solar company for your share of the solar electricity produced.
+With the two-bill option, you will be billed automatically each month from your solar company for your share of the solar electricity produced.
 You will also receive a separate bill from your utility company minus the solar credits you receive from the solar company each month.
 Both options will be less than your old utility bill.

 Your subscription provides you with a percentage of the total output of the solar farm.

 The credits from your solar farm allotment are automatically applied to your monthly utility bill, reducing the total amount due.
 Bill credits offset all electricity costs: supply and delivery and taxes.

 If you use more electricity than was generated on your behalf, the utility will invoice you for the difference.
 Use less electricity than your allotment generated and you will not owe the utility any money that month.
 Any remaining credits will be banked for future use.